In most cases the answer is YES! If the existing concrete is structurally sound, and not heaving or settling.

-In the picture above, we're pouring a new concrete floor for a garage over the existing concrete floor.
+In the picture above, we're pouring concrete over concrete.

-This old concrete floor also had a gradual slope towards the back wall, right where you see us in the picture, so water would puddle back there whenever it rained or when water dripped off the cars.
+The old concrete floor also sloped towards the back wall, right where you see us in the picture, so water would puddle back there whenever it rained or when water dripped off the cars.

-In the video below, you can watch us pour this new concrete floor right over the existing concrete floor.
+In the video below, you can watch us pour this new concrete floor right over the old one.

-In most cases, I don't like to pour any new concrete less than 2 inches thick over an old, existing concrete floor, slab, patio, or driveway.
+In most cases, I don't like to pouring the new concrete less than 2 inches thick.

-Two inches thick (or more) gives you adequate strength for a wear surface, especially if you're driving over it.
+Two inches of concrete (or more) that's bonded, gives you adequate strength for a wear surface, especially if you're driving over it.

-A solution for that is to saw cut some extra expansion joints to help minimize any shrinkage cracks if you're concerned about that.
+One solution for that is to saw cut some extra expansion joints to help minimize any shrinkage cracks.

 And remember, if you're new concrete pour is less than 3 inches thick, you will want to BOND the new concrete to the old concrete using a bonding agent.

 The bonding agent I use is called WELD-CRETE.